-Support Ongoing Pastoral Outreach to the Borana People of Ethiopia
+Support Pastoral Outreach to the People of Ethiopia

-The Holy Cross Parish is based in the village of Dhadim, in a remote and underdeveloped region of southern Ethiopia.
+The Holy Cross Parish is located in the village of Dhadim, in a remote and underdeveloped region of southern Ethiopia.
 Its people are members of the Borana tribe, who were until very recently nomadic.
-Today, more and more of them are becoming settled, although some of them continue their traditional pattern of migration with their herds of cattle, more and more have chosen to settle.
+Though some of them continue to migrate with their herds of cattle, more and more have chosen to settle.

 At present, 5,000 of the parish’s 9,000 people are Catholics, but general increase in receiving the sacraments has increased.
 The parish is very active, with catechetical classes and Bible study circles, as well as a growing vocations apostolate.
 Two girls have expressed an interest in becoming religious Sisters, and five boys are considering the priesthood.
-And close to 250 young people regularly involved in the parish.
-Thanks to the aid supplied by ACN, somewhere between 65 and 100 young people are able to take part each year in a three-day pastoral program in another diocese.
-Father Kenneth Iwunna, the parish priest and a missionary from Nigeria, reports: “Most of them have never been anywhere except their own village.”
+And close to 250 young people are regularly involved in the parish.
+Thanks to the aid supplied by ACN, dozens of them take part in an annual three-day pastoral program in another diocese.
+Father Kenneth Iwunna, the parish priest and a missionary to Ethiopia from Nigeria, reports: “Most of them have never been anywhere except their own village.”

-Thanks to the support of ACN, the parish has also been able to establish a program for married couples who have adopted the Christian faith.
-For some of these newly baptized adults, there is a problem in the fact that they were not married in church, which means that they are unable to receive Holy Communion.
-Many of them are unable to afford the rings, the festive attire and the entertaining that is expected of them.
-To resolve this problem, the parish organizes multiple wedding ceremonies for several couples at the same time, also providing everything they need for the celebration.
-“It is a great relief for these couples to be finally married in church and so able to receive Holy Communion,” Father Kenneth tells us.
+Through ACN, the parish has also established a program for married couples who have adopted the Christian faith.
+Some of these newly baptized adults were not married in the church and are unable to receive Holy Communion or afford a wedding.
+To resolve this problem, the parish organizes multiple joint ceremonies, providing everything couples need for the celebration.
+“It is a great relief for these couples to be finally married in the church and receive Holy Communion,” Father Kenneth tells us.

-The involvement of the Church has tangibly changed the lives of these people.
-In the past, there could be feuds between members of the various local tribes, but the reconciliation work done by the Church has made a major contribution to fostering calm.
-At the same time, the situation of the women has greatly improved.
-Traditionally, the women of the Borana had no voice and were not permitted to do anything outside the home.
-But things have changed now, thanks to the work of the Church, and today more and more girls are attending school, with some women becoming catechists as well.
+The involvement of the Church has tangibly changed the lives of the Borana people.
+In the past, there have been feuds between various local tribes, but the reconciliation work done by the Church has helped to foster calm.
+The Church has also improved women’s prospects: the women of the Borana once had no voice and were not permitted to do anything outside the home.
+But now, more girls are attending school, and some women have become catechists as well.

-Once again this year ACN is proposing to support the pastoral work in the parish with $5,500, as we did last year.
-This help will be used for the formation of catechists, for the youth meetings and wedding ceremonies described above for couples who, after baptism, wish to be married in the sight in the Church.
-It will be also used to fund retreats days and other pastoral activities within the parish.
+Once again, ACN has offered to support the parish’s work with $5,500, as we did last year.
+This help will be used for the formation of catechists, youth meetings, and wedding ceremonies, as well as retreat days and other pastoral activities.

-Will you give to support ongoing pastoral outreach among the Borana people of Ethiopia?
+Will you support ongoing pastoral outreach among the Borana people of Ethiopia?